Willblock1/Databricks-ML-Workshop/README.md

 ## DBR Version

-The features used in this workshop require `DBR 8.4 and above`.
+The features used in this workshop require `DBR 8.4 ML and above`.

 ## Repos